Tragic faces of the deadly US flu outbreak

 A community is mourning the death of 7-year-old Savanna Jessie, who tested positive for influenza B, strep throat and scarlet fever.

-The first-grader from Columbus, Ind., died "suddenly" at Columbus Regional Hospital on Feb.
+The first-grader, who lived with her father in Columbus, Indiana, died "suddenly" at Columbus Regional Hospital on Feb.
 1, according to a YouCaring post on a page created to help cover funeral expenses.

+"We got news Friday that she had been sick and that [her father] had taken her to the hospital Thursday evening," Savanna's aunt, Courtney Hargett, said in a WBRC report.
+"And that after they left the hospital, he took her home, put her in bed, and then found her Friday morning.”

-An autopsy conducted the next day confirmed Jessie had the flu, strep throat and scarlet fever -- a bacterial infection caused by strep, but an official cause of death has not yet been released, pending further tests, reports Fox 59.
+An autopsy confirmed Jessie had the flu, strep throat and scarlet fever -- a bacterial infection caused by strep, but an official cause of death has not yet been released, pending further tests, reported Fox 59.

 "There is no vaccine to prevent scarlet fever," according to the CDC.